ucsffrancislab/ucsffrancislab.github.io/docs/AWS.md

 I called my profile "ucsf" but it can be anything really.
 Even "default".
 You can even not include the `--profile` option which is essentially the same as using "default".

+If you don't use other AWS accounts on this system, don't bother specifying profile at all.

 This will ask for you UCSF email and password.

 It should then do a Duo Push to your phone.